-FaithLeaks is a non profit media organization founded on the belief that increased transparency within religious organizations results in fewer untruths, less corruption, and less abuse.
-The organization provides sources and whistleblowers the technical ability to anonymously submit sensitive documents for use by professional and citizen journalists for starting and expanding news reporting, public commentary, and criticism related to religion.
+FaithLeaks is a religious document archival project from the Truth & Transparency Foundation (TTF), a nonprofit newsroom promoting transparency within religious institutions.
+FaithLeaks was founded on the belief that increased transparency within religious institutions results in fewer untruths, less corruption, and less abuse within religion.
+The organization provides sources and whistleblowers the technical ability to anonymously submit sensitive documents for use by professional and citizen journalists for starting and expanding news reporting, public commentary, and criticism related to Mormonism.

 FaithLeaks uses SecureDrop, an open-source submission system that allows us to securely accept documents from and communicate with anonymous sources.
 This system is also used by many news organizations including the Washington Post, the Guardian, the New York Times, and many more.

 Please visit submit.truthandtransparency.org for directions to submit documents to us via SecureDrop.